Court of Appeal Guidance on Discrimination Awards Where Psychiatric Injury Caused by Multiple Factors

 The case reached the Court of Appeal.
 BAE argued that it should not be liable to pay such a large sum as there were 15 or so other work-related events which had contributed to Ms Konzack’s illness, for which the employment tribunal had found BAE was not legally liable.
 Liability should therefore be apportioned and compensation reduced accordingly.

 The Court of Appeal rejected BAE’s appeal.
+Where psychiatric injury is alleged to have been caused by an employer's wrongdoing, the employment tribunal should examine whether there is a rational basis on which the harm suffered can be apportioned between a part caused by the employer's wrongdoing and a part which is not.
 In cases where an injury has multiple causes, apportionment is only appropriate if the injury suffered is “divisible” i.e. if the tribunal can identify, however broadly, that a particular part of the suffering is due to the employer’s unlawful act.
 For example, an injury may be divisible if the employer’s wrongdoing exacerbated or accelerated a pre-existing illness, in which case compensation should reflect the extent of the aggravation.
 Whether a psychiatric illness is divisible is a question of fact in each case.
 In Ms Konczak’s case, where Mr Dent’s comment was the final straw which pushed her over the edge into mental illness, the employment tribunal had been entitled to find that, although the injury had been caused by multiple factors, it was not divisible.

 This case gives important guidance on how to assess compensation in cases where an employer’s conduct, in conjunction with other factors, causes an employee psychiatric harm.
-Apportionment is only appropriate if it is possible to identify that a particular part of the employee’s suffering has been caused by the employer’s unlawful act.
+Whilst employment tribunals should look to apportion the injury, apportionment is only appropriate if it is possible to identify that a particular part of the employee’s suffering has been caused by the employer’s unlawful act.
 Otherwise, the employer will be liable in full.

 Nevertheless, where an employee has a pre-existing vulnerability or disorder, compensation may be reduced to reflect the chance that the employee would have suffered the injury, even in the absence of the employer’s unlawful conduct.
 This is an argument that was not run by BAE but could be available to other employers facing similar claims.